 To prevent the company from incurring S.455 tax, the director's loan must be repaid in full within nine months after the end of the accounting period in which the loan was taken.

-Repayment includes either returning the funds to the company or offsetting the loan against any salary, dividends, or other outstanding payments owed to the director.
+Repayment includes either returning the funds to the company or offsetting the loan against any salary, dividends, or other outstanding payments owed to the director.- It is important to note that while there is technically no strict limit on how long a director's loan can remain in the business, failing to repay it in time may result in tax implications such as S.455 tax or benefit-in-kind treatment.

 b.
 Avoiding Subsequent Nine-Month Cycles: